 Starting school is exciting and nerve-wracking for children (and parents!).
-So, here’s our practical back-to-school guide to help calm the nerves, get organised and enjoy your child’s biggest milestone so far
+So here’s our practical back-to-school guide to help you calm those nerves, get organised and enjoy your child’s biggest milestone so far

-Top tip: “Anything that helps children get dressed by themselves is brilliant – and the teachers will be very grateful too,” says Sam, mother to Charlotte, 6 (and Edward, 3).
+Top tip: “Anything that helps children get dressed by themselves is brilliant – and the teachers will be very grateful too,” says Sam, mother to Charlotte, 7, and Edward, 4.
 “The obvious one is Velcro-fastening shoes, but there are also easy-dressing dresses and shirts with Velcro behind the buttons that are great for younger ones or kids who don’t have as much dexterity.
 I always buy tights a size bigger too as they’re much easier to get on.”

-Whether it’s packing a spare uniform for little accidents or making sure they have a coat on even the sunniest day so they’re prepared for sudden downpours (this is Britain after all), keeping kids comfortable, dry and warm goes a long way to keeping them happy at school.
-And when it is hot, don’t forget sunhats and apply sun cream – playgrounds can often be particularly shade-free zones.
+Whether it’s packing a spare uniform for little accidents or making sure they have a coat on even the sunniest day so they’re prepared for sudden downpours (this is Britain, after all), keeping kids comfortable, dry and warm goes a long way to keeping them happy at school.
+And when it is hot, don’t forget sunhats and to apply sun cream – playgrounds can often be particularly shade-free zones.
 A roomy school bag is a must for toting around all their essentials.

-Top tip: “For new starters, I’d suggest short-sleeved shirts and blouses all year round, especially if their school’s uniform requires white ones,” says Louis, dad to Lola, 7, and Bruno, 6.
-“The play-based learning of foundation stage coupled with kids’ still-developing motor skills means their sleeves are a magnet to everything from paint to pudding.
+Top tip: “For new starters, I’d suggest short-sleeved shirts and blouses all year round, especially if their school’s uniform requires white ones,” says Louis, dad to Lola, 8, and Bruno, 7.
+“Play-based learning coupled with kids’ still-developing motor skills means their sleeves are a magnet for everything from paint to pudding.
 And while the shirts wash well, it just saves you having to wash them after every single day.”